Applying to the M.D./Ph.D. Program

 All applicants to the Medical Scientist Training Program are required to complete an online situational judgement test called CASPer (Computer-Based Assessment for Sampling Personal Characteristics).
 View information about the CASPer assessment, testing dates for BCM, and register for a test.

 All materials must be received by Nov.
 1 for MSTP applicants.
-This includes your AMCAS application, your medical school supplemental application, and your letters of recommendation.
+The Admissions Committee will not review an applicant’s file until the following are received: verified AMCAS application, BCM supplemental application and fee, letters of recommendation, MCAT scores, and CASPer scores.
 MSTP applicants are strongly advised to submit medical school applications early in the admissions process, preferably during the summer months.

 You can check the status of your application after the verified AMCAS application has been received by the College.

 Note that for the 2020-2021 admission cycle, we are not accepting applications for the joint program with Rice University in Bioengineering.
 Applicants should select among the Baylor College of Medicine graduate programs.

 International students must complete their undergraduate training at an accredited U.S. college or university to be eligible to apply to the medical school and the M.D./Ph.D.
 Program.
 Students accepted to the M.D./Ph.D.
 Program must complete both their M.D. and Ph.D. at Baylor College of Medicine.
 International students who have completed their M.D. in another country and are interested in obtaining a Ph.D. should contact the Graduate School at firstname.lastname@example.org for more information.